MPIDR/EGM/1_reproducible_results/readme.md

 Reproducing results from the paper
 ==================================

-In what follows, I show how these datasets were analysed to produce the reuslts reported in the paper.
+In what follows, I show how these datasets were analysed to produce the results reported in the paper.

 Figure 2.
 Completion rates by matching
 --------------------------------------